© Imagepixel | Dreamstime.com

 Too much sugar, sodium, and fat in your diet can lead to serious health issues, including obesity, heart disease, high blood pressure, diabetes, and cancer.
 Unfortunately, processed foods are often packed with these ingredients.

 #3.
 Processed foods are designed to make you overeat and become addicted them.

 #4.
-Processed contain lots of artificial ingredients.
+Processed foods often contain artificial ingredients.

 If you’re looking at the label on a box of your favorite junk food, there’s probably a bunch of ingredients that you can barely pronounce.
 If that’s the case, your cookies are packed with artificial preservatives, colorants, and flavorings that could be negatively affecting your health, even if it’s been deemed as safe by the FDA.

-Not all carbs are bad, but processed foods are often packed with refined carbs, which can cause your blood sugar to spike too quickly, thus leading to a drop a few hours later that will make you feel even hungrier.
+Not all carbs are bad, but processed foods are often packed with refined carbs, which can cause your blood sugar to spike too quickly, thus leading to a drop a few hours later that can make you feel even hungrier.

 4 Processed Food Groups to Avoid

 While avoiding processed foods completely may be easier said than done, here are four food groups to avoid as much as possible: